jimbojw/karmarank/content/14-conclusion.md

 But here is the great news: **The social network is just another system.**

 It is a complex, probabilistic state machine with inputs, outputs, and weighting functions.
 It is messy, and often under-specified, but it can become legible.
-And you have a massive, asymmetric advantage over the natural Politicians you fear.
+And you have a massive, asymmetric advantage over the natural Politicians you detest.

 **A Systematizer can logic their way to Empathy.
 But an Empath cannot feel their way to Systematization.**